medullan/jenkins-docker-vagrant-ansible/README.md

 Update the git name and email to the credentials specific to your Jenkins setup
 ##### Settings:
 - `enable_configure`: This enables the configuration of this plugin.
-When true will skip the configuration
+When `false` will skip the configuration
 - `email`: This is the email of the Jenkins git user, will be used when the ci makes commits to git repositories
 - `name`: This is the full name of the Jenkins git user, will be used when the ci makes commits to git repositories